PatrickCronin/routesum/README.md

 * 198.51.100.1 and 198.51.100.2/31 weren't summarized, so they are just returned.

-This project has utility anywhere the shortest possible for of a list of IPs and networks is preferrable.
+This project has utility anywhere the shortest possible form of a list of IPs and networks is preferrable.
 It was initially conceived to facilitate automatic daily updates to a set of firewall rules for blocking incoming connections.
 In that application, the number of items on the blocklist corresponds to the maximum number of comparisons that the firewall needs to make against every